Need To Know

 No pool, but there’s a big lake in the grounds with a little sandy ‘beach’ area fringed with reeds, and a jetty where guests can launch Liss Ard’s fleet of canoes and kayaks.

-Some ripe yarns to spin for fellow guests at dinner; swimwear for the lake; a book of Irish folk tales to read by the fire; fishing rods and tackle; sheet music for the piano salon; iPad to download the hotel’s GPS treasure hunt.
+Some ripe yarns to spin for fellow guests at dinner; swimwear for the lake; a book of Irish folk tales to read by the fire; fishing rods and tackle; sheet music for the piano salon.

 Pets can come too for free, as long as you keep them out of the Country House (the main building).
 There’s space for them to bed down in the kennels, or they can sleep in a Garden Mews Room.

-Liss Ard loves children: there’s a crèche, a kids club and an array of onsite activities to prove it.
-Go on boat trips, nature Discovery Days, bike rides, GPS treasure hunts and so on.
+Liss Ard loves children: there’s an array of onsite activities to prove it.
 Babysitting (with qualified child-minders) must be booked in advance.
+Baby cribs and extra beds can be added to Master Suites and some rooms in the Garden Mews and Lake Lodge.